erdaltsksn/ama/README.md

 If you want to contribute to this project and make it better, your help is very welcome.
 See [CONTRIBUTING](docs/CONTRIBUTING.md) for more information.

-## Code of Conduct

-This project adheres to [Code of Conduct](docs/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ## Disclaimer

 In no event shall we be liable to you or any third parties for any special,